ShaYmez/hblink3-docker-install/README.md

 This is a multi-arch docker installer for HBlink3 and HBmonV2 combined

 ## Additional Features
-### Docker
+### Docker Multi-Arch build
-Docker container pre-built for multi-arch including
+Docker container pre-built for multi-arch!

 * x86_64
 * armv6 / armv7